Spec-DY/WelcomeTo...CardCounter/README.md

 # Card Counter for Welcome to...
 BoardGame

+## Description
+This mini tool helps manually count how many cards are left during the game.

 ## Setup
 Click "Release" on the right side<br>
 Download .rar file and unzip<br>